KoalasinTraffic/KoalasinTraffic.github.io/spd/enemy.md

 # Serfs

-Serfs are spawned every 3 seconds and serve as a source of passive income.
-They are intended to be weak until the late game.
-Rushing does not influence the spawn rate of serfs, so faster waves will both starve player income and increase relative difficulty.
+Serfs are spawned every 3 seconds.
+Rushing does not influence the spawn rate of serfs.
 In endless mode, serfs are promoted to super serfs after wave 100.
 This is only a visual aspect to the game.

-# Score

-Enemies will increase score (along with persistent points) after being defeated.
-Score per enemy/boss is calculated using Difficulty multiplied by the sum of Base Score and Base Rush Bonus.
-Difficulty increases by a small percentage each wave.

-* Score per serf: 1 point

-* Base Score per enemy/boss: 10 points

-* Base Rush Bonus per enemy/boss: 2 points per second rushed (to a maximum of 48 points)

 [//]: # (Stats can be found within HUDLevel.cpp)